-I want to talk to you about why I think you should try a Mud Run.
+Recently I did my first ever Mud Run and I want to talk to you about why I think you should try one too.
 You know one of those Tough Mudder, or in this case, Tough Guy and Gal challenge where people are crawling through mud and hoiking themselves over obstacles.
 You might think I’m crazy suggesting you try, but hear me out.

-I did my first ever Mud Run on the weekend, and crazily enough I did the 12km.
-You couldn’t get me to run 12km any day, but it was my husband who suggested we do the 12km over 6km and peer pressure won.
+Despite it being my first ever Mud Run, crazily enough I did the 12km.
+You couldn’t get me to run 12km any day.
+But it was my husband who suggested we do the 12km over 6km and peer pressure won.
 But I’m actually glad it did.

-They called us up, did the debrief then the serious 12km people took off (the ones who were serious about their time) and then the rest of the 12km crew followed by the 6km lot.
+They called us up, did the debrief then the serious 12km people took off (the ones who were serious about their time).
+Then the rest of the 12km crew followed by the 6km lot.
 It turns out there were some pretty serious 6km people too.
-We strategized to pace ourselves so we would make it to the end, but we were overtaken by orange bibbed people in the first couple of hundred meters.
+We strategized to pace ourselves so we would make it to the end.
+But we were overtaken by orange bibbed people in the first couple of hundred meters.

 At the end of the day the course was a whole heap of fun.
 It was everything I tell my kids not to do.
 We were ducking and weaving around muddy forest and jumping over and through streams.
 We crawled through pipes and under barb wire, over fences and under (mildly) electrified wires.
 I think I was pretty much laughing and smiling the whole time.